Frequently Asked Questions

 Vaults are metal or cement containers that surround a coffin, like an underground tomb.
 Vaults had historical purposes such as preventing grave robbing or keeping zombies trapped in the coffin (truly!) but these days the only purpose of a vault is to keep the lawn flat for easier mowing.

-Is green burial legal in NH and ME?
+Is natural burial legal in NH and ME?

-Yes, there is nothing impeding green burial in NH or ME and there are a few existing green burial cemeteries in ME already.
+Yes, there is nothing impeding natural burial in NH or ME and there are a few existing natural/green burial cemeteries in ME already.

 Can I be buried on my own property instead?